jukofyork/control-vectors/README.md

 **NOTE**: It is possible to use scale-factors greater than `1.0`, but if too large it will eventually damage the model's output.

-## Important Notes
+### Important Notes

 1. **Always** include the relevant "de-bias" control vector as well as the positive-axis/negative-axis control vector - they cannot be used on their own!
 2. **Do not** mix both sides of a positive/negative axis at the same time (eg: `--control-vector language__simple.gguf` and `--control-vector language__ornate.gguf` will just cancel out and have no effect...).
 3. Ensure your `llama.cpp` version is up to date (multi-vector support added 27/06/24 in [#8137](https://github.com/ggerganov/llama.cpp/pull/8137)).

-## Llama.cpp Command Line Generator for Control Vectors
+## Command Line Generator

-Courtesy of [gghfez](https://huggingface.co/gghfez), this utility helps create command line options:
+Courtesy of [gghfez](https://huggingface.co/gghfez), a utility to easily generate command line options for [llama.cpp](https://github.com/ggerganov/llama.cpp):

 <p align="center">
   <img src="https://github.com/jukofyork/control-vectors/blob/main/command_line_generator.png" alt="Command Line Generator Tool" />
 </p>

-Use this tool on [GitHub Pages](https://jukofyork.github.io/control-vectors/command_line_generator.html) to easily generate command line options for use with [llama.cpp](https://github.com/ggerganov/llama.cpp).
+You can run this tool directly on [GitHub Pages](https://jukofyork.github.io/control-vectors/command_line_generator.html).

 ---